How I Broil Lobster Tails to Perfection

 How Long Do You Broil Them?

-The answer to this depends on several factors - the size of the lobster tails, distance from the broiler, and gas or electric broiler all contribute to how long they will take to cook.
-I can tell you it takes exactly 8 minutes under the broiler to cook but then you may find them over or undercooked.
-I can give you a time range but you have to pay attention to them while they cook.
+The answer depends on several factors.
+The size of the lobster tails, distance from the broiler, and whether the broiler is gas or electric all contribute to how long they will take to cook.
+I can tell you they take exactly 8 minutes to cook under the broiler, but then you may find them over- or undercooked.
+I can give you a time range, but you have to pay attention to them while they cook.

-Figure about 1 minute per ounce so a 4-ounce tail will take approximately 4 minutes but again, this depends on how close you have them to the broiler, whether they are at room temperature when you start, and the efficiency of your oven.
+Figure about 1 minute per ounce, so a 4-ounce tail will take approximately 4 minutes.
+Again, this depends on how close you have them to the broiler, whether they are at room temperature when you start, and the efficiency of your oven.

 Part of the problem for me when cooking something like lobster tails is I don't cook them that often.
-The last time I broiled a lobster for one of my kid's birthdays, I put them too close to the broiler and the tops were burned.
-This time I put them a little too far from the broiler and one of them (the largest tail) was undercooked so I had to throw it back in for another minute.
+The last time I broiled a lobster for one of my kid's birthdays, I put them too close to the broiler and burned the tops.
+This time, I put them a little too far from the broiler, and one of them (the largest tail) was undercooked, so I had to throw it back in for another minute.

-If you worked in a restaurant and prepared 30 broiled lobster tails every night, 7 days a week, you'd be an expert very quickly but when you only cook them a couple of times a year, the most important thing you can do is pay attention while they are cooking.
+If you worked in a restaurant and prepared 30 broiled lobster tails every night, seven days a week, you'd be an expert very quickly.
+However, when you only cook them a couple of times a year, the most important thing you can do is pay attention while they are cooking.

 Prepping the Lobster Tails